stenio123/azure-vault-terraform/Azure-Secrets-Engine/README.md

-# Azure with Vault and Terraform
+# Azure Secret Engine
-Example of workflows using Azure, Vault and Terraform
+Example of Vault's Azure Secret Engine to create dynamic Azure Service Principals or rotate password of existing ones.

 ## Requirements
+### Terraform (Optional)
+For creating and configuring the Azure Service Principal used by Vault, you can leverage Terraform.
+This is great for larger deployments.
+If you just want to demo basic functionality, you will have the option to run the Azure client instead.
-### Service Principal
+#### Service Principal
 For this example, we will use a Azure Service account as described here - https://www.terraform.io/docs/providers/azurerm/authenticating_via_service_principal.html

 Either execute the instructions or set environment variables: